 As the descending section nears beach level, the original land surface reaches maximum tilt.
 Water may be trapped in the trough that is formed, with sometimes sand and shingle thrown by waves [Aldbrough: 17 September 2012].

 Hollows and voids, from dimples to caves, in the soft till are the result of a number of processes.

 Taken close to each other at the same till boundary, this and the following picture suggest how a small space might enlarge.

 Clay platform exhibiting localised pitting [Dimlington: 3 September 2012].

 Horizontal crevices produced by sagging within the clay [Hilston: 29 September 2012].

 Cavities are formed at any angle to the beach line.
 The arrow points to the sea [East Newton: 10 June 2012].

 Muliple cavity formation [Aldbrough: 30 April 2012].

-Granite plucked from sea defences becomes an agent of erosion as tides roll the pieces against the base of the cliff [Withernsea south: 3 September 2012].
+Boulders, perhaps erratics but sometimes lumps of granite plucked from sea defences, become an agent of erosion as tides roll the pieces against the base of the cliff [Withernsea south: 3 September 2012].